Large deviations of one-hidden-layer neural networks: Proofs of Theorem and Corollary

-\bep Let $(\r,\eta)\in\PP_\ff^\nu$.
-Since the data distribution $\pi$ was assumed to have compact support, the definition of $\PP_\ff^\nu$ implies that the support of $\r$ is a subset of $\supp(\pi)$.
-Now, by the definition of the gradient in \eqref{eq:grad} and the SDE in \eqref{eq:evt} together with \ref{WCOMP} yield the boundedness of the weak solution connected to $\eta$. \enp
+\begin{proof} Let $(\rho,\eta)\in\PP_\ff^\nu$.
+Since the data distribution $\pi$ was assumed to have compact support, the definition of $\PP_\ff^\nu$ implies that the support of $\rho$ is a subset of $\supp(\pi)$.
+Now, by the definition of the gradient in \eqref{eq:grad} and \eqref{eq:evt} together with \ref{WCOMP} yield the boundedness of the weak solution connected to $\eta$. \end{proof}

-Before we state the second lemma, for any $\r\in\MM$ with $R(\r)<\ff$, we define a map $\zeta^\r\co \PP(\XX) \to \PP(\XX)$ similar to \cite[Section 4]{siri} such that for $\eta \in\PP(\XX)$ it holds that $\zeta^\r(\eta) = \ms{Law}((\th_t)_t)$, where $(\th_t)_t$ is a stochastic process given by
+Before we state the second lemma, for any $\rho\in\MM$ with $R(\rho)<\ff$, we define a map $\zeta^\rho\co \PP(\XX) \to \PP(\XX)$ similar to \cite[Section 4]{siri} such that for $\eta \in\PP(\XX)$ it holds that $\zeta^\rho(\eta) = \ms{Law}((\theta_t)_t)$, where $(\theta_t)_t$ is a stochastic process given by

-If we split $(\th_t)_t$ into its weights $(c_t)_t$ associated to the output layer and the weights $(w_t)_t$ associated by the hidden layer, this means
+If we split $(\theta_t)_t$ into its weights $(c_t)_t$ associated to the output layer and the weights $(w_t)_t$ associated by the hidden layer, this means

-In accordance with Lemma \ref{lem:bounded_trajectory} and the continuity of weak solutions that are connected to an element in $\PP_\ff^\nu$, we can restrict ourselves to measures in $\PP(\bar\CC(T))$, where $\bar\CC(T) := \{(\th_t)_t\in\CC(T) \colon \|(\th_t)_t\|_\ff \le C_\ms{traj}\}$, where for any $0\le T_0\le T$, the set $\CC(T_0)$ are functions that are continuous with respect to the uniform topology from $[0,T_0]$ to $\R^d$.
-Further, for any $T_0\in[0,T]$, let $\zeta_{T_0}^\r$ be defined as $\zeta^\r$ but restricted to the domain $\PP(\bar\CC(T_0))$.
+In accordance with Lemma \ref{lem:bounded_trajectory} and the continuity of weak solutions that are connected to an element in $\PP_\ff^\nu$, we can restrict ourselves to measures in $\PP(\bar\CC(T))$, where $\bar\CC(T) := \{(\theta_t)_t\in\CC(T) \colon \|(\theta_t)_t\|_\ff \le C_\ms{traj}\}$, where for any $0\le T_0\le T$, the set $\CC(T_0)$ are functions that are continuous with respect to the uniform topology from $[0,T_0]$ to $\R^d$.
+Further, for any $T_0\in[0,T]$, let $\zeta_{T_0}^\rho$ be defined as $\zeta^\rho$ but restricted to the domain $\PP(\bar\CC(T_0))$.

 Additionally, for any $T_0\in[0, T]$, we define the Wasserstein metric on $\PP(\bar\CC(T_0))$ as in \cite{siri}.
 This means that, for $\eta,\eta'\in\PP(\bar\CC(T_0))$ we set

 where $\PP_{\eta,\eta'}(\bar\CC(T_0)\times\bar\CC(T_0))$ are probability measures on the product space $\bar\CC(T_0)\times\bar\CC(T_0)$ with marginal distributions corresponding to $\eta$ and $\eta'$.
 Now, we proceed as in \cite[Section 4]{siri}.